-The Georgia Department of Labor and the Governor's Office of Workforce Development can help you create resumes, get job training and receive professional development.
+The Georgia Department of Labor and the Georgia Department of Economic Development's Workforce Division can help you create resumes, get job training and receive professional development.

 - Make a list of your professional preferences, strengths and goals.
 The more you know about yourself, the more confident you'll seem both on a resume and in an interview.